 29 “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.

-The born-again believers, like the children of Israel, have been brought by God to their Rephidim, their resting place in Christ Jesus.
-In Christ, the believers have entered into God’s rest, the true rest that God promised His people.
+Like the children of Israel, the born-again believers have been brought by God to their Rephidim, their resting place in Christ Jesus.
+In Christ, the believers have entered God’s rest – the true rest God promised His people.

 The Scripture clearly states this truth.